jimmyperezp/TFG_UWB/03 - Centralizar Datos/readme.md

 **Solución**: Si aumenta el número de slave anchors, hay que implementar una manera de enviar los mensajes de switch_mode, data_request y data_report haciendo unicast.
 Hay que tener en cuenta que al cambiar de modo y enviar los datos, las placas tienen un pequeño delay, por lo que hay que darles tiempo suficiente para realizar y mandar sus medidas correctamente.

+### Improvements yet to be made

+1. Data report flow & order:

+    Send the data request message to the slaves one by one, instead of broadcasting.
+    Also, add the needed logic to request the data to the next slave once the previous one has sent its data report.

+2. Clip the data received in case it exceeds the max length:
+    In the current version, when receiving a data report, the
+<br><br>

 <br><br>
 ------------
 Autor: Jaime Pérez